fetchrobotics/docs/source/safety.rst

 robust.
 However a R&D robot is **never** absolutely safe.
 The application developers' safety, as well as the safety of others, depends on the developers' constant attention.
-It is important for the user to be aware of potential dangrs and learn to anticipate and prevent problems.
+It is important for the user to be aware of potential dangers and learn to anticipate and prevent problems.

 General Usage Guidelines